What Is The New EV Tax Credit?

 North American Assembly

 The North American Assembly requirement became effective immediately upon the Inflation Reduction Act's passage on August 16, 2022.
-You can check a vehicle’s assembly location by using the VIN decoder on the National Highway Traffic Safety Administration website, which includes instructions.
+You can check a vehicle’s assembly location by using the on the National Highway Traffic Safety Administration website, which includes instructions.
 Several vehicles on the eligibility list are assembled in multiple locations, or will be assembled in the U.S. after a certain date, so it’s important to verify before making a purchase.

 Battery Minerals